About this day

 Huge volumes of data are generated and collected every day, creating new challenges for data analytics.
 In this talk, we will look at the distributed data structures and algorithms that make it possible to extract valuable information from big data.

 About Rebecca Tickle

 Rebecca Tickle is a PhD student in the School of Computer Science at the University of Nottingham.
-Her research area is the application of computational intelligence to improve data mining of big data streams.
+Her research area is the application of computational intelligence to improve data mining.